Here’s the story of how Real Life E began…

 How This All Began

 You see, I enjoyed my work and was grateful to be keeping busy, but it started to bother me that anytime I wasn’t out at an event or sleeping, I felt like I should be working…

 So I would come home sometimes around 10 p.m. and think I should still answer work e-mail, and I rarely had a weekend where I was completely “off.”

 But I remember the EXACT moment when this went from something that kind of bothered me to something where I was actually willing to Take Action.

 It seems obvious now that no one should have to just settle for a life overwhelmed by work.
 But at the time, it was a bit hard to take that kind of stand because so many entrepreneurs were saying that feeling crazy busy is “just part of the game.”
 Or “you should be grateful you’re busy.”
 Or “you have to take the work when it comes.”
-Or “if you say, ‘No,’ people won’t hire you again…”
+Or “if you say, ‘No,’ people won’t hire you again….”

 But despite the chorus of warnings and doubts ringing in my head, I finally came to terms with the fact that I would never feel successful if I didn’t have time to invest in what mattered to me outside of work—without guilt.

 The Moment When It All Began

 The moment when I decided to really make a change happened as I was taking a walk on a temperate July evening.
 There were some Canada geese squawking about and some people lazily casting their fishing lines into the river that flowed beside the trail, but I didn’t really notice much of what was happening around me.

 I was in one of those mental states where you lose sight of what’s around you and don’t even quite remember that you’re walking and your mind just wanders about trying to make order and sense of what’s happening to you.